‘I get to talk about miracles’ – Miss Pennsylvania Visits Young Patients

-The oncology floor at Janet Weis Children’s Hospital in Montour County is a place people hope they never have to go.
-But some children spend a lot of time there.
+The oncology floor at Janet Weis Children's Hospital in Montour County is a place people hope they never have to go, but some children spend a lot of time there.
 On this day, they got a visit from Miss Pennsylvania.

 Tiffany Seitz is from the Pittsburgh area and was crowned Miss Pennsylvania in June.
 She spent the day meeting some of her youngest fans.